rhyslwells/Data-Archive/content/standardised/Why does the Adam Optimizer converge.md

 ---
-aliases:
+aliases: []
 category: ML
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [optimisation]
-  - optimisation
 ---
 ### Why the [[Adam Optimizer]] Converges

 The Adam optimizer is able to efficiently handle sparse gradients and adaptively adjust learning rates.
-The convergence of Adam, often observed as a flattening of the [[cost function]], can be attributed to several factors inherent to its design and the characteristics of the dataset being used.
+The convergence of Adam, often observed as a flattening of the [[Cost Function]], can be attributed to several factors inherent to its design and the characteristics of the dataset being used.

 The convergence of the Adam optimizer, resulting in a stable cost value, is a product of its adaptive learning rate, regularization effects, numerical stability mechanisms, and the dataset's characteristics.
 #### 1. Convergence to Local Minimum or Saddle Point